garronej/denoify_ci/README.md

 To trigger publishing edit the ``package.json`` ``version`` field ( ``0.0.0``-> ``0.0.1`` for example) then push changes... that's all !
 The publishing will actually be performed only if ``npm test`` passes.

 The first time the module is published a pull request that adds your repo to the deno.land/x database will be created on your behalf [here](https://github.com/denoland/deno_website2/pulls).
-Note that every module needs to be approved by a deno maintainer, it is often Ryan Dahl that merges, try avoiding waisting their time by submitting modules like ``fizz_buzz_test_3``.
+Note that every module needs to be approved by a deno maintainer, it is often Ryan Dahl that merges, knowing that, avoid wasting their time by publishing ``fizz_buzz_test_3`` modules.

+# Few things you need to be aware of before getting started

+- [Denoify](https://github.com/garronej/denoify), the build tool that enable to support Deno, is still very new, depending on what you have in mind it might require a lot of extra work to get your code to comply with the requirements it sets.
+If you are interested by the automation that this template features but don't care bout Deno support checkout [ts_ci](https://github.com/garronej/ts_ci).
+- You probably want to "Use this template" ( the green button ) instead of forking the repo.
+- The files to include in the NPM bundle are cherry-picked using the ``package.json`` ``files`` field.
+  If you don't want to bother and includes everything just remove the ``files`` field from the ``package.json`` otherwise remember, when you add a subdirectory in ``src/``, to update the ``package.json`` ``files``.
+- Remember, when using ``fs`` that there is no node_modules directory in Deno.
+[Details](#accessing-files-on-the-disk).
+- The template does not support ``.npmignore`` ( it uses ``package.json`` ``files`` which is [safer](https://medium.com/@jdxcode/for-the-love-of-god-dont-use-npmignore-f93c08909d8d) ).
+- The template does not support ``.npmrc``.
+- In rare occasions the workflow in charge of performing the initial configuration does not fire up.
+  If it is the case for you please delete the repo you just created and start over again.

 # Customizations

-## Changing the directory structures.
+## Changing the directory structures

 All your source files must remain inside the ``src`` dir, you can change how things are organized but don't forget to update your ``package.json`` ``main``, ``type`` and ``files`` fields and ``tsconfig.esm.json`` ``include`` field when appropriate!